City (manga): Other characters

+Media

+Manga

 The series is written and illustrated by Keiichi Arawi and began serialization in Kodansha's Morning magazine on September 29, 2016.
 The series concluded on February 4, 2021.
 Kodansha published the series in 13 volumes.
 An online autograph contest was held to celebrate the final volume's release.
+The series returned in Morning on December 12, 2024, three years after its conclusion.

 At Anime Expo 2017, Vertical announced they licensed the series for English publication.

-Volume list
+Volumes

+Anime

+An anime television series adaptation, titled City the Animation, was announced on September 21, 2024.
+It was produced by Kyoto Animation as the studio's first non-sequel anime since the arson attack in 2019 and directed by Taichi Ishidate, with character designs and chief animation direction handled by Tamami Tokuyama, color designs by Kana Miyata, art direction by Shiori Yamazaki, 3D direction by Tatsunori Kase, sound direction by Yōta Tsuruoka, and music by the Piranhans.
+The series aired from July 7 to September 29, 2025, on Tokyo MX and other networks, running for a single cour of 13 episodes, with most containing multiple short segments per episode, with there being 80 segments in total.
+The opening theme is "Hello", performed by Riho Furui, while the ending theme is "Lucky", performed by Tomoo.
+Amazon Prime Video is streaming the series worldwide.

+Episodes

 Reception

 At San Diego Comic-Con 2019, Rob McMonigal picked the series as the best continuing series for grown-ups.

 The series has been praised by most critics.
 Sean Gaffney from A Case Suitable for Treatment gave the series praise, saying it "made him smile".
 Ian Wolf from Anime UK News stated that he liked the series, stating that fans of Arawi's style in Nichijou will also like this series.
 Ross Locksley from UK Anime Network felt similarly about the manga, rating it a seven and saying the rating is a nine for fans of Nichijou and a five for anyone else.
 However, Katherine Dacey from The Manga Critic was more critical, calling the series' jokes "tired slapstick [humor]" and the characters "strenuously unpleasant".